Exercise 18: Names, Variables, Code, Functions

 Finally you have a function that has no arguments in print_none.

 This is very important.
 Do not get discouraged right now if this doesn't quite make sense.
 We're going to do a few exercises linking functions to your scripts and show you how to make more.
 For now just keep thinking "mini-script" when I say "function" and keep playing with them.

 Right away you can see how a function works.
 Notice that you used your functions the way you use things like exists, open, and other "commands."
 In fact, I've been tricking you because in Python those "commands" are just functions.
 This means you can make your own commands and use them in your scripts too.

-Write out a function checklist for later exercises.
-Write these on an index card and keep it by you while you complete the rest of these exercises or until you feel you do not need it:
+Create a function checklist for later exercises.
+Write these checks on an index card and keep it by you while you complete the rest of these exercises or until you feel you do not need the index card anymore: